 That can be a bummer when it’s a color like white, dark green or brown (I feel that you can never have too much titanium white – since you’re always going to be mixing it with another color)

-I have been using Reeves acrylic paints since I was in college in the early 2000s.
-I really liked my small 0.4 oz tube set (that size pictured above) because it didn’t take up room and I wanted to have as few materials as possible when living in a dorm.If you are a soon-to-be art student I’d highly encourage you to check out a set in that size.
+Reeves was the brand of acrylics I was using in my spare time when I was in college and looking to practice on my “off” hours. really liked my small 0.4 oz tube set (that size pictured above) because it didn’t take up room and I wanted to have as few materials as possible when living in a dorm.If you are a soon-to-be art student I’d highly encourage you to check out a set in that size.
 You won’t be disappointed.

 Third best professional acrylic paint in my lineup is Winsor and Newton, and that’s a brand that excels at being both quality and affordable.
 The viscosity is excellent when working.
 As with Liquitex you have a fair amount of size and dispensary options to suit your needs.